pagezero-dev/pagezero/README.md

 ## 🚀 Deployment

-Deployment in PageZERO happens through Github Actions CI/CD pipeline.
-That means once pipeline is setup, every merge to `main` branch will trigger deploy to Cloudflare Pages and database migration for Cloudflare D1.
+Deployment in PageZERO happens through GitHub Actions CI/CD pipeline.
+That means once the pipeline is setup, every merge to `main` branch will trigger deploy to Cloudflare Pages and database migration for Cloudflare D1.

 Additionally, every PR will trigger "preview deployment", so you would be able to access version of your app, for every PR.
 More about preview deployments: https://developers.cloudflare.com/pages/configuration/preview-deployments/.

 Database for preview deployments is shared.
-If you wish to reset it, you can manually trigger "Reset preview database" workflow in Github Actions.
+If you wish to reset it, you can manually trigger "Reset preview database" workflow in GitHub Actions.

 However, to make it all work, we need to go through a few setup steps...